 I recall standing near my grandmother’s vanity set and looking at the silhouettes of my aunts, uncles and my mother, her childhood braids and bows given their jaunty due.
 In a way that photographs can’t, silhouettes provide a timeless glance into a moment of someone’s life.

 Whose silhouette would you like to capture?
-Read more about DeKrey and her business on page 12.
-Read the digital edition here.
+Read more about DeKrey and her business in our article Personal Profile.

 Until next time,